-Use this checklist of things to do before you leave for Disneyland and we hope you'll have a great trip!
+Use this checklist of things to do before you leave for Disneyland California.
+We hope you'll have a great trip!

 You'll get the best rates on airfare and have the best chance to find that hotel room you've been dreaming of if you reserve these as early as you can.

-- Buy Your Disneyland Tickets: In the past few years, Disney has also introduced a mid-year ticket price increase, so buying tickets as early as possible could protect you against that.
+- Buy Tour Disneyland tickets: In the past few years, Disney has also introduced a mid-year ticket price increase, so buying tickets as early as possible could protect you against that.

 One Month Before You Leave

 You can't do these earlier, but now is the time.

 - Make reservations for sit-down dining at the Blue Bayou, Cafe Orleans Carthay Circle, and Wine Country Trattoria.
 Now is also the time to reserve for a character meal inside or outside the park.